1 Complain to your provider

 4 Use Alternative Dispute Resolution

-The Act sets out that all communication providers, including Sky and Virgin Media, need to subscribe to an Alternative Dispute Resolution (ADR) scheme that offers access to impartial and free arbitration.
+All communication providers, including Sky and Virgin Media, need to subscribe to an Alternative Dispute Resolution (ADR) scheme that offers access to impartial and free arbitration.

 This means they must be a member of either Ombudsman Services: Communications or CISAS (Communications and Internet Services Adjudication Scheme).